Case Study — K-12

 The fraud was inside.

 Hackers compromised the COO's email account and silently redirected six wire transfers.
 SPF, DKIM, DMARC all passed.
 Traditional email security saw nothing wrong.
 The sender was real.
 The suss.
-API scores the pattern, not the envelope, at 90% risk.
+API scores the pattern, not the envelope,.

 This is business email compromise at its most effective.
 There is no spoofed domain to detect.
 The attacker was reading every email in the COO's inbox.